 Mammoth engaged the services of Intelligent Exploration and its highly experienced principal geophysicists to assist in the design of this survey.
-As part of the early 2021 exploration program, Mammoth intends to also perform follow up and infill mapping and sampling to supplement the information from this geophysical survey.
-All additional data will be incorporated with historic surface and drill data to assist in 3D modelling of surface and subsurface features to be performed by Intelligent Exploration in order to target drill hole locations for the Company's planned 2021, 50-hole diamond drill program.
+As part of the early 2021 exploration program, Mammoth planned to include follow up infill mapping and sampling to supplement the information from this geophysical survey.
+All additional data was incorporated with historic surface and drill data to assist in 3D modelling of surface and subsurface features which was performed by Intelligent Exploration in order to target drill hole locations for the Company's 2021, 50-hole diamond drill program.

 On July 22, 2021 Mammoth announced the results of drill targeting efforts over a 4.0 km gold-silver mineralized trend at Tenoriba, identified from the Company's 3D modelling of its infill, IP/Mag geophysical survey and combining surface mapping, rock and soil sample results and results from prior drilling.
-The 3D modelling shows drill target opportunities in five areas over this trend of surface gold-silver mineralization at Tenoriba.
-Mammoth announced its intentions to mobilize drill equipment in the coming weeks to begin drill testing these targets.
+Mammoth completed its drill program which targeted the drill locations identified by Intelligent Exploration.

-From November 18, 2021 through April 28, 2022 the Mammoth announced results from the first 13 diamond drill holes completed as part of the program testing targets announced on July 22, 2021.
-On April 28, 2022 the Company also announced the completion of the diamond drilling program, with additional results from this drill program to follow in the weeks ahead.
-The following table lists potentially economic mineralized intervals indicated by this drilling program announced to the end of the Company's first quarter 2022.
+From November 18, 2021 through August 4, 2022 the Mammoth announced results from the first 21 diamond drill holes completed as part of the drill program announced on July 22, 2021.
+On April 28, 2022 the Company announced the completion of the diamond drilling program, with additional results from this drill program to follow.
+The following table lists potentially economic mineralized intervals indicated by this drilling program announced to the end of the Company's third quarter 2022.